klaviyo/node-klaviyo/README.md

     sort: 'asc'
 });

-//Get the timeline for a specific metric on a profile.
+// Get the timeline for a specific metric on a profile.
 KlaviyoClient.profiles.getProfileMetricsTimelineById({
     profileId: 'myProfileId',
     metricId: 'myMetricId',